ifaraag/Udacity-news-log-analysis-project/README.md

 3. ```cd /vagrant``` to change to your vagrant directory.
 4. ```psql -d news -f newsdata.sql``` to load the data and create the tables.
 5. Run the two ```CREATE VIEW ``` commands below.
+# Open connection to database, Query data from the database, Return results and Close the connection
+# Open connection to database, Query data from the database, Return results and Close the connection
 6. ```news_logs_analysis.py``` to run the reporting tool.

 ## Views used